 Termites live in large colonies consisting of many workers, soldiers and reproductive forms.
 Their nests are sometimes very elaborate.
 Some build nests on moist dead tree stumps, while others build subterranean nests.
 They feed away from the nest protected through underground tunnels, on plant roots and other material in fields.
 Termites may attack plants if there is no other food available, therefore ensure there is plenty of soil organic matter.
 The reproductive termites are winged.
 Numerous winged males and females, generally dark in color and with well-developed eyes, are produced for swarming.
 Swarming is often taking place at dusk after the onset of heavy rains.
 After flying, they shed off their wings, mate, and burrow into holes in the soil and cracks in wood to create a new colony.

 Preparations based on nematodes that attack termites are effective against this pest.
 Solutions containing the fungi Beauveria bassiana or some species of Metarhizium are effective when applied into the termite hill.
 Fungi spores can also act as repellents.
 Neem seed kernel extracts (NSKE) have been used against termites on trees and on field crops with good results.
 Another solution is to pour wood ash or pounded Neem leaves or seeds into the holes dig by the termites in order to repel termites.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
-Products based on chloryrifos, deltamethrin or imidacloprid can be injected as solutions in into termite nests.
+Products based on chlorpyrifos, deltamethrin or imidacloprid can be injected as solutions into termite nests.